ladybug-tools/spider/sandbox/build-well/README.md

 15:18 ~
 * start mnu-shape-ell-one.html r2
 * 16:34 ~ ell is swell.
 Biting the bullet.
 Setting Z axis as up.
-17:30 ~ mnu-adjacent-buildings.html is now OK with Z up
+* 17:30 ~ mnu-adjacent-buildings.html is now OK with Z up
+* 19:38 ~ L shape is mostly back.
+Both Box and L OK with Z being up

 ### 2017-09-22 ~ Theo